ksheersagaragrawal/Next_Word_Prediction_Using_Ngrams/README.md

 # Key Aspects #

 ### Laplace Smoothing ###
-Laplace smoothing is a technique that helps when the dataset remains limited for a plrobabilistic approach.
+Laplace smoothing is a technique that helps when the dataset remains limited for a probabilistic approach.
 Essentially it helps to avoid the problem of zero probability.
 For a bigram approach:

 ![image](https://user-images.githubusercontent.com/76119205/175379976-33345bac-83fc-42dd-bed0-8090ebbe1296.png)